TopG85/Safeguarding/README.md

 **Acceptance Criteria:**
 - Website content is available in at least 5 languages.
 - Translation options are accessible from the homepage.
-- Links to cultural support organizations are functional.
+- Links to cultural support organisations are functional.
 - Visual aids are used to complement text content.

 ## Administrative Users